AI-QL/tuui/README.md

 ## MCP Server Issue

+When launching the MCP server, if you encounter spawn errors like `ENOENT`, try installing the corresponding MCP server locally and invoking it using an absolute path.

+This is a known issue, and many cases remain unresolved.
+The MCP SDK includes a workaround specifically for `Windows` systems, as documented in [ISSUE 101](https://github.com/modelcontextprotocol/typescript-sdk/issues/101).

 ### Window

 - [ISSUE 40 - MCP servers fail to connect with npx on Windows](https://github.com/modelcontextprotocol/servers/issues/40) (fixed)